2.20 Student Workload and Duty Hours on Core and Elective Clinical Rotations

 Limiting required duty hours does not imply that medical students must cease providing essential patient care services at arbitrary cut-off times.
 Priority must always be given to patient safety and well-being and to avoiding transferring patient care responsibilities to others at inappropriate times in the continuum of care (e.g., during an operative procedure or in the midst of a rapidly evolving clinical event).
 A tired medical student who is intimately familiar with a sick patient is often better able to provide quality care than is a fully rested medical student who is unfamiliar with the details of the case.

 Like residents, however, students are expected to respect and operate within HMS duty-hour policy limits.
-Working longer than 80 hours/week leads to fatigue that can both degrade your ability to learn and put patients at risk; therefore, violation of duty-hour limits represents a lapse in professional responsibility.
-Residencies do not expect students to take, and actually discourage students from taking, the responsibility of bridging between rotating teams of residents, and you should avoid the temptation to violate duty hours in order to do so.
+Working longer than 80 hours/week leads to fatigue that can both degrade a student’s ability to learn and put patients at risk; therefore, violation of duty-hour limits represents a lapse in professional responsibility.
+Residencies do not expect students to take, and actually discourage students from taking, the responsibility of bridging between rotating teams of residents, and students should avoid the temptation to violate duty hours in order to do so.
 Worth reiterating, it is a matter of professionalism and a responsibility to patients for students to monitor their own hours to assure that voluntary violations of duty hours limits do not occur.

 Adapted from: AAMC Policy Guidance on Graduate Medical Education- Assuring Quality Patient Care and Quality Education and from ACGME's Approach to Limit Resident Duty Hours 12 Months after Implementation).

 Monitoring of these guidelines is the responsibility of the Clerkship Director, the PCE Director, and the Dean for Medical Education.
 The Program in Medical Education surveys Core Clerkship Directors annually regarding the amount of time medical students spend in required activities, including the total number of hours medical students are required to spend in clinical and educational activities during clinical clerkships.
+PCE Directors and the PCE Executive Committee review duty hours by clerkship at each site quarterly.

 Students are also asked to respond to a question about duty hours on the PCE log at the mid-point and the end of each clerkship, as indicated below.
 Responses will be reviewed by the clerkship director and PCE mentor to insure that students are not exceeding the 80-hour limit and to remedy the situation if the limit is being exceeded.
 Students who continue to exceed the 80-hour limit will be cited for unprofessional behavior in their clerkship evaluation.